jayjayhust/extreme-quadruped-parkour/README.md

 moreover, you can get some information about scripts/rein~/rsl_rl/train.py

-2025.09.17 : Forward, Inverse Kinematics clear, simplify and make up go2_env clearly and implement class for Dynamics solver
+- 2025.09.17 : Forward, Inverse Kinematics clear, simplify and make up go2_env clearly and implement class for Dynamics solver
+- 2025.09.19 : Inverse Kinemtaics divergence solve, add rew_default_close in branch "3d_IK_no_divergence"

 ## License